 The structure of the timing system will include two stages.
 The first is the GTU electronics which interface to both the collider timing signals and the DAQ control systems.
-These boards will initially distribute timing signals and information via fiber to the DAM boards.
+These boards will initially distribute timing signals and information via fiber to the DAM boards (and optionally to RDOs).
 The second stage of the timing system is the communication link between the DAM boards and the RDOs.
-While there will be several flavors of RDO which each address the specific needs of specific detector electronics, all RDOs will share the common timing, configuration, and data protocol driven by the DAM boards.
+While the RDOs will have components specific to each detector they will all be required to support the generic timing, configuration, and data protocol driven by the DAM boards.

 We expect the DAM boards to connect to the RDOs using fiber.
 Each RDO will transmit data to the DAM on a dedicated link.
 The clock and control connection from the DAM to the RDO can be replicated from a single link at the DAM board.
 The clock will be reconstructed on the RDO from the transmitted timing system information.
-This scheme has been demonstrated (CERN TCLink protocol) to be capable of providing a phase resolution of a few picoseconds which is stable even after power cycling, for the Xilinx Ultrascale+FPGA family and has been tested by the ePIC DAQ group.
+This scheme has been demonstrated (CERN TCLink protocol) to be capable of providing a phase resolution of a few picoseconds which is stable even after power cycling, for the Xilinx Ultrascale+FPGA family.
+However, for selected detectors requiring high timing resolution we reserve the possibility of providing dedicated clock lines distributed directly to the RDO from the timing system.

 For triggered systems it has been traditional to use the bunch crossing signal as the reference clock for digitization.
 This ensures, once phases are properly adjusted, that the integration windows are oriented on the collisions and that timing windows can be directly applied.
-In the ePIC detector's streaming readout, the RDOs from all detectors will be required to aggregate zero suppressed data coming from the FEBs tagged by the time.
-However for streaming, the shaping time and integration time of the signal readout need not be as tightly specified as for a triggered system.
-Some of the ePIC readout systems use ASICs originally designed for operation at CERN using a 25ns bunch clock.
-These clocks will be synchronised to the 10ns EIC clock with 2:5 ratio.
-Additionally, for the case of the ITS-3 based detectors the digitization period is significantly longer than a single bunch crossing.
-The ePIC DAQ must provide these clocks to the FEBs, account for any phase shift or frequency difference, and provide the information needed to construct the time relative to the EIC bunch crossing signal for all detectors.
+In the ePIC detector's streaming readout the RDOs from all detectors will be required to aggregate, in standard operation, zero suppressed data coming from the FEBs tagged by the time.
+However for streaming, the shaping time and integration time of the signal readout need not be as tightly specified as for a triggered system, and in some cases (e.g. MAPS) it will be significantly longer than a single bunch crossing.